powsybl/powsybl.github.io/pages/documentation/developer/tutorials/topology.md

 ## Bus view

 The following diagram shows the computed bus topology.
 Compared to bus/breaker topology, there is no switches anymore.
-Only remains equipements (GN, TR, LN) connected through buses.
+There remains only equipments (GN, TR, LN) connected through buses.
 LD is not connected.

 ![Bus graph](./img/topology/busTopology.svg){: width="50%" .center-image}

 We can switch to a bus view on substation voltage level VL1.
 VL1 contains 1 bus in the bus view.
-This bus connects all the equipements of voltage level VL1.
+This bus connects all the equipments of voltage level VL1.
 Here are the corresponding prints in the tutorial:

 ````
 Bus:VL1_1